Arsenal news: 'David Luiz has been brilliant' - Calum Chambers hails defender's impact | Goal.com

 'David has been brilliant' - Chambers hails Luiz's Arsenal impact

-Calum Chambers has hailed the influence of David Luiz following the Brazilian’s match winning performance against Bournemouth.
+Calum Chambers has hailed the influence of David Luiz following the Arsenal defender's match-winning performance against Bournemouth.

 The Brazil international scored his first goal since his summer move from Chelsea to earn Arsenal a 1-0 win which moved them up into third in the Premier League.

-It was a goal that capped a fine all round performance from the defender and Chambers says the 32-year-old has made a major impact in north London following his deadline day arrival from Stamford Bridge.
+It was a goal that capped a fine all-round performance from the centre-half and Chambers says the 32-year-old has made a major impact in north London following his deadline-day arrival from Stamford Bridge.

 “David has been brilliant,” said the former Southampton man.
 “He has come in and no-one in the club has a bad word to say about him.